 Fourth, adult active living space.
 Cottage-style homes will provide inexpensive housing on the Moody Center properties.
 The vision is for seniors to primarily occupy the housing; yet also provide living space for young teachers and professors re-locating to teach at the college.

 The Moody Center at Northfield is to be a body, mind and spirit retreat and event facility.

 - Body: Moody Center recreational areas

 - Mind: Thomas Aquinas College, with students, books, teachers and researchers

 - Spirit: Moody Center Online as a premier resource for bi-vocational pastors

-The Moody Center itself will become a comprehensive community, bringing thousands of people to the Northfield area.
-And, providing the nation with a marquis conference area that has elements of D.L.
-Moody’s heritage and yet has the forward thinking of some of the youngest and most talented minds in the Christian world, solving problems and creating new innovations and ideas about how we do the work of Christ.
+The Moody Center will evolve as a comprehensive community, bringing thousands of people to the Northfield area and providing a marquis conference space with elements of D.L.
+Moody’s heritage.
+It also will reflect the forward thinking of some of the youngest and most talented minds in the Christian world, creating new innovations and ideas about how we do the work of Christ.